 Virtually none.
 Compared to other treatments for depression, TMS is generally well tolerated.
 The most common side effects reported by patients are mild discomfort at the treatment site and the possible development of a slight headache during the first week of treatment.
 The most serious risk of TMS is seizures.
 However, the risk of a seizure is exceptionally low and a thorough check on a client’s medical history is conducted to rule-out this risk.

-TMS is NOT shock therapy and uses strictly magnetic pulses NOT ELECTRIC.
-Anesthesia is not required- the patient is awake and alert the entire time and is able to drive themselves to and from treatment.
-TMS does not prove to cause any of the undesirable side-effects as ECT such as memory loss, dizziness, insomnia, gastric issues, etc.
+While ECT requires the delivery of high electric charges to induce a seizure, TMS is NOT shock therapy.
+TMS uses strictly magnetic pulses that are used in an outpatient setting.
+Anesthesia is not required like it is in ECT.
+The patient remains awake and alert throughout the entire treatment session, and they are able to drive themselves to and from the clinic.
+Additionally, TMS does not prove to cause any of the undesirable side-effects as ECT such as memory loss, dizziness, insomnia, gastric issues, etc. Overall TMS is much less risky and more efficient procedure than ECT.

-No. To the contrary, most patients report an enhancement in their cognitive functioning throughout the course of their treatments as the frontal lobes are the seat of executive function.
+No. On the contrary, most patients report an enhancement in their cognitive functioning throughout the course of their treatments.
+As the frontal lobes are the center of executive function and thought processing, it follows that many patients experience an enhancement in memory, learning ability, and overall cognitive functioning.

 Remission rates vary per patient.
 It is not uncommon to see many enjoy the benefits for more than 1- 3 years or more.